gbremble/api-docs/source/v1/includes/_schedule_tracks.md

 ```

-This endpoint will create a Schedule Track for your guide.
+This endpoint will create a `ScheduleTrack` for your guide.

 ### HTTP Request